Harshithaa-Murali/BrainTumorDetection/README.md

 # BrainTumorDetection
 Kaggle RSNA-MICCAI Brain Tumor Radiogenomic Classification Competion.
-Predict the status of a genetic biomarker important for brain cancer treatment.
+Predict the status of a genetic biomarker important for brain-cancer treatment.

 Placed 523rd in the leaderboard from over 1500 teams.